seqeralabs/nf-tower/README.md

 See: `docker-compose.yml` file for details

-## Backend settings

-Tower backend settings can be provided either:
-  - `application.yml` in the backend class-path
-  - `tower.yml` in the launching directory

-A minimal config requires the settings for the SMTP server, using the following variables:

-- TOWER_SMTP_HOST: The SMTP server host name e.g. `email-smtp.eu-west-1.amazonaws.com`.
-- TOWER_SMTP_PORT: The SMTP server port number e.g. `587`.
-- TOWER_SMTP_USER: The SMTP user name.
-- TOWER_SMTP_PASSWORD: The SMTP user password.

 ## Basic use case

-Navigate to GUI in `http://localhost:8000` and follow the instructions.
+Navigate to the GUI at `http://localhost:8000` and follow the instructions to run your workflow with Tower.

 # Development